 Kobach is an integral figure within the organized anti-immigrant movement and has been the primary architect behind legal strategies attacking DACA recipients, including Crane v.
 Napolitano and U.S. v.
 Texas.
-The Kansas secretary of state collects hundreds of thousands of dollars in the form of legal fees defending harsh immigration laws that he drafts.
+The former Kansas secretary of state for years collected hundreds of thousands of dollars in the form of legal fees defending harsh immigration laws that he drafted.

 - Kansas Secretary of State and voting rights restrictionist Kris Kobach served as counsel to IRLI and the vice-chair of President Trump’s now folded Commission on Election Integrity.